jwmason/auth/README.md

 4. The app will redirect to the MFA screen.
 5. Enter the matching mock MFA code.
 6. After validation, the protected dashboard loads.
-7. Confirm read-only users cannot edit, while read/write users can.
+7. Confirm read-only users cannot edit, while read/write users can (no functionality is built out for read/write users).

 ## Key design decisions and assumptions
 - The app intentionally uses mock data instead of a backend to keep the exercise focused on UX and access control.